rizeuscu/blockchain-voting-app/README.md

 #### createElection (only_owner)
 - creates a new election process containing a name, start and end times and the candidates/options to choose from
 - increments a code which represents the number of the election process since deployment of smart contract (starts from 0)
-- it is availalbe for the owner of the smart contract only
+- it is available for the owner of the smart contract only

 #### addAllowedVoter (only_owner)
 - allows adding a wallet address as a valid voter for a certain election number (based on the code that gets incremented when calling createElection)